Nomenclature changes to part 202 appear at 76 FR 27898, May 13, 2011.

 (2) Works excluded.
 Works that are not copyrightable subject matter under title 17 of the U.S. Code may not be preregistered in the Copyright Office.

-(3) Application form.
-An application for preregistration is made using Electronic Form PRE.
-The application must be submitted electronically on the Copyright Office website at: http://www.copyright.gov.
+(3) Application.
+An application for preregistration must be submitted electronically on the Copyright Office website at: http://www.copyright.gov.

-(4) Preregistration as a single work.
-For the purpose of preregistration on a single application and upon payment of a single preregistration fee, all copyrightable elements that are otherwise recognizable as self-contained works, that are to be included and first published in a single unit of publication, and in which the copyright claimant is the same, shall be considered a single work eligible for preregistration.
+(4) Unit of publication.
+For the purpose of preregistration on one application and upon payment of one filing fee, all copyrightable elements that are otherwise recognizable as self-contained works, that are to be included and first published in the same unit of publication, and in which the copyright claimant is the same, shall be considered one work eligible for preregistration.

 (A) Copyright Office deposit account.
 The Copyright Office maintains a system of Deposit Accounts for the convenience of those who frequently use its services and for those who file applications electronically.
 The system allows an individual or firm to establish a Deposit Account in the Copyright Office and to make advance deposits in that account.
 Deposit Account holders can charge preregistration fees against the balance in their accounts instead of using credit cards for each request of service.
 For information on Deposit Accounts, please download a copy of Circular 5, “How to Open and Maintain a Deposit Account in the Copyright Office,” or write the Register of Copyrights, Copyright Office, Library of Congress, Washington, D.C.
 20559.